ctalaveraw/ultimate-devops-nas/documentation/instructions/01-packer-on-proxmox.md

 ### Variable Definitions

-The variables related to the connecting to the Proxmox server must first be defined at the beginning of the file; the actual values will be set in the `credentials.pkr.hcl` file:
+The variables related to the connecting to the Proxmox server must first be defined at the beginning of the file; the actual values will be set in the `secrets.pkr.hcl` file:

 https://github.com/ctalaveraw/ultimate-devops-k8s-nas/blob/34195247dadc36b195f7c2acacd58a0fe9b36bbb/project/environments/01-dev/init-pipeline-runner-vm/infra/image/packer/proxmox/ubuntu-server-jammy/ubuntu-server-jammy.pkr.hcl#L9-L21